cheneric/nim/cli-client/README.md

 ### Overview

-This project is a basic implementation of a text-based, single-threaded "Token Game" client.
-It uses the Thrift client API in order to make blocking calls to Thrift endpoints on an `server`.
+This project is a basic implementation of a text-based, single-threaded Nim client.
+It uses the Thrift client API in order to make blocking calls to Thrift endpoints on a `server`.

 ### How to run